-- Students are responsible for textbooks assigned to them. - They should point out damages to books issued before the deterioration is billed to them. - Students are charged the cost of textbooks not returned by the exam period.
+- Students are responsible for textbooks assigned to them, including trade books, such as paperback novels, plays, and other books. - They should point out damages to books issued before the deterioration is billed to them. - Students are charged the cost of textbooks not returned by the exam period.
 Books turned in after the exam period incur a late fine. - Students are charged a restocking fee for books found in lockers or classrooms. - All fines must be cleared in order to participate in extracurricular activities.
 Seniors with outstanding accounts will not participate in the graduation ceremony. - Finding books in a locker does not constitute turning them in.